nextflow-io/training/docs/basic_training/tower.md

 ## Workspaces and Organizations

-Nextflow Tower simplifies the development and execution of workflows by providing a centralized interface for users and organizations.
+Nextflow Tower simplifies the development and execution of pipeline by providing a centralized interface for users and organizations.

 Each user has a unique **workspace** where they can interact and manage all resources such as workflows, compute environments and credentials.
 Details of this can be found [here](https://help.tower.nf/getting-started/workspace/).